smatiolids/langflow-ibmcloud/README.md

 # Langflow on IBM Cloud - Terraform Deployment

-Deploy Langflow (full-stack AI application) on IBM Cloud using Terraform with minimal cost configuration.
+Deploy Langflow on IBM Cloud using Terraform with a backend-only Code Engine app and minimal cost configuration.

 ## 🏗️ Architecture